HENRYKC24/covid19-info-finder/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-- A spcial thanks to "Creative Commons license of the design" for providing me with the design template used for this project.
+- A spcial thanks to "Creative Commons" for providing me with the design template used for this project.
 - I remain indepted to the Facebook team that developed create-react-app and React Redux as open source.
 - A special thanks to Microverse for inspiring this project.
 I really appreciate.
 - A special thanks goes to all my peers at Microverse for being ther for me.